ta0kira/zeolite/README.md

 Unlike in Java and C++, you must *always* be explicit with type parameters; the compiler will not infer them for you.
 This is primarily to cut down on code ambiguity when troubleshooting code issues.
-It also makes it more clear that parameters are technically "type arguments", and not just named place-holders to be filled in by a preprocessor.
+It also makes it more clear that parameters are technically **type arguments**, and not just named place-holders to be filled in by a preprocessor.

 ### Using Interfaces